ramojus/mellifluous.nvim/README.md

 - `desaturated(val)`: returns color with `val` subtracted from current saturation.
 - `with_saturation(val)`: returns color with specified saturation, where `val` can be from 0 to 100.

-To create your own color that has the same functions available, use `require('mellifluous.color').new(hex_value)` function.
+To create your own color that has the same functions available, use `require("mellifluous.color").new(hex_value)` function.

 ## CLI options
 Type `:Mellifluous <TAB>` and see the available options.